blacktop/ipsw/README.md

 kernelcache.release.n102.decompressed
 ```

+But, how does it work?? 🤔

+With the POWER :muscle: of [partialzip](https://github.com/blacktop/partialzip) !!

 #### Download with a Proxy :new:

 This will download and decompress the `kernelcache` for an `iPhone XS` running `iOS 12.1` behind a corporate proxy